|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 "Quips, Puns, and Rhyming That Stuns", TuftsNow—featuring Drama Alumnae Amanda Yesnowitz, J94

 "Why it's so important for kids to see diverse TV and movie characters", The Conversation—featuring Professor Jennifer Burton

-"Statements on Stage", Tufts Observer—featuring Tufts Department of Drama and Dance.
+"Statements on Stage", Tufts Observer—featuring Tufts Department of Theatre, Dance, and Performance Studies.
 How can theater and performance be a tool for social commentary?
 An article about the Tufts Drama Department & how theater can show audiences how to become better citizens, activists, and individuals.

 "Theatre History Podcast #52: Remembering Argentina’s Traumatic Past Through Theatre with Dr. Noe Montez", Howlround—featuring Noe Montez

 "Pressure Rises for Child Cooks on TV as Shows Grow More Competitive", The Wall Street Journal—featuring Tasha Oren